Table of Contents

 Documents Showing Your Dedication Towards New Zealand

-There are five ways that you can show your devotion to New Zealand’s permanent residency.
+You can show devotion to New Zealand’s permanent residency in five ways.

 1. You’ve spent ample time in New Zealand